Interactivity-BV/2024-05-27-genai/_episodes/07-langchain.md

 >
 > Documentation: <a href="https://api.python.langchain.com/en/latest/chains/langchain.chains.combine_documents.map_reduce.MapReduceDocumentsChain.html#langchain.chains.combine_documents.map_reduce.MapReduceDocumentsChain">MapReduceDocumentsChain</a>
 >
 > The map-reduce methods are reported as 'deprecated'.
-However, Lanchain is refactoring their code base, and there is no new implementation available yet.
+However, Langchain is refactoring their code base, and there is no new implementation available yet.
 >
 > **Create the map and reduce templates**
 >